Minor Director: Jordan Ermilio, Ph.D., P.E., MSWRE, RPCV

 About:

-Built on the success of the Villanova Engineering Service Learning (VESL) program and offered through the Center for Humanitarian Engineering and International Development, the minor in Humanitarian Engineering will support the intellectual development of current Villanova University undergraduates who have an interest in humanitarian initiatives with a global perspective, and will foster collaboration with program partners through the provision of technical services that include engineering design and research related to sustainable development.
+Built on the success of the Villanova Engineering Service Learning (VESL) program and offered through the Center for Humanitarian Engineering and International Development, the minor in Humanitarian Engineering supports the intellectual development of current Villanova University undergraduates who have an interest in humanitarian initiatives with a global perspective, and fosters collaboration with program partners through the provision of technical services that include engineering design and research related to sustainable development.
 Open to engineering students only, the learning objectives associated with this minor include:

 - Understanding the technical and social aspects of poverty alleviation